protocolguild/documentation/docs/7-anticipated-concerns.md

 ## 7.1 Related to Operation

+**What happens in the case of stolen/exploited funds being sent to the mechanism?**
+- We think this is unlikely, as to the best of our knowledge it has not happened to any other public goods organization or individual.
+While the membership will ultimately decide how to handle each scenario individually, each should be carefully considered.
+It might play out something like this: Contract receives funds.
+Membership collectively decides to claim/burn the specific token in the contract.
+The affected parties should deploy a recovery contract with a snapshot at each exploit and restore the funds via said contract.

 **Shouldn't one-off contributions be considered for membership?**
 - Every mechanism has its limit.
 The Protocol Guild may meet its at the edges of contribution, where someone has meaningfully contributed to a project, but does not work on it consistently, or produces something  This remains an open question, and might  be considered for a future weighting scheme if there are no major issues.